“To err is human, but to edit is divine.”

 Now, this is the root cause (lack of enough stock).
 So, from here on, the team needs to stock enough quantities of the main ingredient to ensure continuity in preparation and order delivery.

-This is the correction action.
-A preventative action plan would be to contact vendors and suppliers who can fulfill the last-minute stock requirements and keep enough stock of not only the main ingredient but every type of raw material.
+Correction action: A preventative action plan would be to contact vendors and suppliers who can fulfill the last-minute stock requirements and keep enough stock of not only the main ingredient but every type of raw material.
 This way, you will be covered for any challenge in the process.

 These two methods are popular ways to identify the root cause.
 While implementing them, completing the flowcharts with a process workflow solution that further automates the response gathering from different participants will make it convenient and speed up the analysis process.